espebra/filebin/README.md

 ## Configuration

-Configuration is done using command line arguments.
+Configuration is done using command line arguments when starting filebin.
 The built in help text will show the various arguments available:

 ```
 $ ${GOPATH}/bin/filebin --help